Visit the south of Madagascar

 • Motel de l’Isalo

 From Tana to Tuléar, you have 950km to cover.
-Tulear is the capital of the southwestern region of Madagascar.
+Tuléar is the capital of the southwestern region of Madagascar.
 There are five different ethnic groups in this last destination of the RN7: the Vezo known as great fishermen, the Mahafaly, the Antandroy (people of the thorny forest), the Bara, and the Antanosy (people of the ‘Isle).

 Traditionally, having the zebu is a sign of wealth on the southwestern coast of Madagascar; the zebu is considered a sacred animal.
 Their main activity is based on cattle breeding.
 The zebu has great value for these people.
 Zebus are killed during ceremonies such as burial, the funeral ceremony, the main festival.
 The horns of the zebu are put on the wall of the tomb to symbolize the wealth of the dead person.
 A good number of images are engraved.
 They symbolize his wealth.

-• Hôtel Paletivier
+• Hôtel Paletuvier

 • Hôtel Victory